blockcypher/eth-docs-old/source/includes/_contracts.md

 }
 ```

 Using the Call Contract Method Endpoint, you can even invoke a particular contract's method.
 To do so, you must include a **private** key associated with a funded external account and a specified **gas_amount** in your request object. **params** are optionally accepted if the contract method allows them.
+Make sure the JSON types your provide match your contract signature (string, number, etc.).

+The Call Contract endpoint will check the contract ABI to determine whether the method has been declared "constant".
+If so, no transaction will be created and no gas will be consumed.
+The method is just called locally on our servers and won't be registered on the blockchain.
+Otherwise, we will build the call transaction to invoke the method on the Ethereum blockchain and propagate it on the network.
+Keep in mind that in that case, you will need to wait for the call transaction to be included in a block to see its effects.

 Resource | Method | Request Object | Return Object
 -------- | ------ | -------------- | -------------